Looking for a way to make ice cream with a blender, but not sure how to make it?

 Supplies You’ll Need For Making Ice Cream with a Blender

-- 4 tablespoons of granulated sugar (feel free to add more or less depending on your tastes and dietary needs)
+- Sugar (2- 4 tablespoons, feel free to add more or less depending on your tastes and dietary needs)

 The best part about ice cream is that it’s extremely versatile and customizable.
 There are several different ways to make ice cream in a blender.
 Once you have the vanilla ice cream recipe down pat, you can add fun flavorings to switch it up.

-You can also replace the sugar with other sweeteners like honey, agave syrup, or even artificial sweeteners.
-However, sugar helps ice cream achieve it’s creamy texture, and alternatives have slightly different textures and effects.
+You can also replace sugar with other sweeteners like honey, agave syrup, or even artificial sweeteners.
+However, sugar helps ice cream achieve its creamy texture, and alternatives have slightly different textures and effects.